geekxingyun/how-to-open-source-a-project/README.md

 this is an example about how to open source a project.

-First of all,we need create the four file as below:
+First of all,we need create the five file as below:

 - .gitignore

 Open source project root directory configuration ignore file

+- .mailmap

+Email in question about the current project

 - CONTRIBUTING.md